What does a noun do in a sentence?

 (7) Noun acts as an adjective or modifier of another noun.

 Words that are usually used as nouns are also used as adjectives, as a separate word preceding the noun or combined with the noun to form a single word (see ‘Compound nouns.’)
 For example, mountain is usually a noun, but it can be used as an adjective to modify a noun, goat as in (1) below.
-The following show the nouns acting as adjectives in bold.
+The following show in bold the nouns acting as adjectives and the modified nouns that follow them and the single words comprising nouns acting as adjectives and the nouns that they modify.

 - That one looks like a mountain goat.